walterhiggins/WMPJS/README.md

       input(player, "What's your favorite animal - cat, chicken, cow, horse, pig, sheep or wolf?", onInput);
     };

-Save your file then issue the `js refresh()` or `reload` command to reload all javascript code.
+Save your file then issue the `js refresh()` or `reload` command to reload all Javascript code.
 Then at the in-game prompt issue the following command:

     /js animalSounds( self );